 The following are a few items I recommend traveling with when taking the ADO bus.
 If you need more assistance packing for Mexico, click here to grab my detailed Mexico packing checklist!

-• Water bottle: Depending on the service level you select, you may receive complimentary beverages when you board your bus.
+- Water bottle: Depending on the service level you select, you may receive complimentary beverages when you board your bus.
 But it’s always wise to bring your own, just in case.
-I recommend a LifeStraw bottle; the built-in filter lets you drink water straight from the tap.
+I’m a fan of Nalgene bottles because they’re sturdy and light for travel.

 Related Reading: The Ultimate Mexico Packing List for Female Travelers